 Net Nanny pros and cons

-- Offers social media monitoring
+- Offers social media filtering

 - Best for essential online monitoring